Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/configure-spring-cloud-stream-binder-java-app-azure-event-hub.md

    `/users/example/home/eventhub/pom.xml`

-1. Open the *pom.xml* file in a text editor, and add the Spring Cloud Azure Event Hub Tream Binder starter to the list of `<dependencies>`:
+1. Open the *pom.xml* file in a text editor, and add the Spring Cloud Azure Event Hub Stream Binder starter to the list of `<dependencies>`:

    ```xml
    <dependency>